aicsx/ax/_posts/2020-12-07-git-add-ax-spark.md

 ### # git add [images/scrot/ax-spark.png](https://aicsx.github.io/ax/images/scrot/ax-spark.png)

 In the COVID-19 time i fixed my old asus x555lab notebook with small ram upgrade and new ssd 512Gb.
 Now my dual boot is bsd :: linux.
 It's my current resource with all music apps and services.
 I decided it was time to take advantage of this too.

 **Precautions if you use this asus model:**

 - MEDIATEK Corp.
-MT7630e 802.11bgn Wireless Network Adapter "device include BT module"
+MT7630e 802.11bgn Wireless Network Adapter

+  "device include BT module"

 *linux: external dongle is required.
 Bluetooth issue if kernel > 4.x*

 **bsd: external dongle is required.
 Wireless missing driver*

-With 15-20€ you can get both and eliminate the problems.
+**Report:** with 15-20€ you can get both and eliminate the problems.